 Let us, for the sake of simplicity, consider a system of just two particles which have interacted with each other at some point in the past.
 Suppose we have a box as before and each particle can be either in the box or out of the box.
 Now when we look, we will find one of four actual states: 1) both in the box, 2) both out of the box, 3) one in the box and the other out of it, and 4) vice versa.
 So our possibility space for the system will have four directions, and the state of this two-particle system will be represented by a single state vector pointing in some combination of the four directions.
 For example, if the vector has a large component in the direction where both particles are in the box, then the probability of finding the particles in that actual state will be large.
 But, so long as the vector has components in the other directions as well, there is a possibility of finding one of several actual states when we look.
 Thus, the state vector represents a potential for the particles to be found in any of the four possible states we can actually observe.

 Now it is important to notice that the one state vector describes the potentialities of both particles.
 So if one of the particles is measured, the state vector for the whole system will be projected.
-Thus, by measuring one of the particles, both of them become actualized.
-For example, if you find one particle in the box, then the other particle will be either actually in the box or actually out of the box, and not potentially in or out of the box.
-When one particle becomes actual, both become actual.
+Thus, by measuring one of the particles, the state of both is affected.

 In this quantum world, things are interconnected beyond the limits of space and time.
 Behind the classical world of separate material particles lies a world that is nonseparable.
 In essence, a system of two particles is not really two separate particles at all, but one nonseparable potential which contains the possibilities for the two particles.
 Similarly, a system of many particles is also united in the same way.
 Thus, the whole universe is united in one cosmic wave of potentiality living in a vast space of unimaginable possibility.
 While the world appears to be a Many, quantum mechanics demonstrates that it is fundamentally a One.